MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/5-exercise-monitor-troubleshoot-performance.md

 1. Edit the script **sqlworkload.cmd** (which will use the ostress.exe program).

-    - Substitute your `unique_id` that you saved from the deployment script to put in the correct server name.
+    - Substitute your `unique_id` that you saved from the deployment script in the server name.
-    - Substitute the password for the sign-in for the Azure SQL Database server for the `-P parameter`.
+    - Substitute the password you used for the sign-in for the Azure SQL Database server for the `-P parameter`.

 ## Run the workload

-Now you will run a workload of a T-SQL query to observe its performance simulating concurrent users.
+In this task, you will run a workload in a T-SQL query to observe its performance simulating concurrent users.

 1. Use SSMS to open the script file **topcustomersales.sql** to observe the query.
 You won't run the query from SSMS.
 Your query editor window should look like the following text: